How do we know that the books of the Bible are the "right" books? How were the Bible's contents determined?

 So, when the final canon was assembled in AD 327, the council at that time merely acknowledged and confirmed what the Church had long before agreed were the inspired works of Scripture.
 The 27 books of the New Testament were all validated as authorized by apostles and embraced as inspired text by the early Church without dispute.
 (The 39 books of the Old Testament canon already existed as the Jewish Bible, based on the Masoretic text, and therefore they were adopted unchanged into the Protestant canon.)

 We could draw an analogy to the way a committee might assemble today for the purpose of verifying which ancient records were the authentic founding documents of the United States of America.
 The committee would certainly confirm that the Declaration of Independence, Constitution and other well-known documents were authentic while rightly rejecting later documents like the Gettysburg Address – documents that may have historical value yet failed to meet the specific criteria guiding the committee's judgment.
 In a similar manner, only works that met the strict test of apostolic authorship were permitted into the canon.

 Glancing down the list of authors in the New Testament, all the authors are men universally accepted as apostles in the first-century church.
-(The works of Luke were dictated by Paul and the Gospel of Mark was a dictation of Peter.)
 Only the writer of Hebrews remains unknown to us.
 The early church knew the author and acknowledged him to be an apostle, though his name has been lost to history.
 Many suspect the author was either Paul or Barnabas, both apostles.

 Therefore, the books that compose the canon of scripture were not selected in an arbitrary nor capricious fashion.
 They were selected based on a simple but rigorous standard of authors with proven apostolic authority, each man proving his authority with apostolic powers validated by witnesses and with instructions found trustworthy based on internal consistency with other scripture.